-The app incorporates the CDC’s Medical Eligibility Criteria as well as a woman’s individual preferences and priorities (such as when she wants to become pregnant, or whether she needs to keep her method private from her family and/or partner) and makes more than 500 ranking decisions for 19 different contraceptive methods.
+The tool incorporates the CDC’s Medical Eligibility Criteria as well as a woman’s individual preferences and priorities (such as when she wants to become pregnant, or whether she needs to keep her method private from her family and/or partner) and makes more than 500 ranking decisions for 19 different contraceptive methods.
 It was rigorously tested in a randomized controlled trial among more than 2,000 family planning patients.
 In the trial, women who used the app (compared to a control group) were significantly more likely to choose an effective contraceptive method, and were significantly more likely to continue using it 4 months later (Garbers et al., Contraception 2012).

-Reducing the Burden of Teen & Unintended Pregnancy: Improving Access & Decision-making (2014-present).
+Reducing the Burden of Teen & Unintended Pregnancy: Improving Access & Decision-making (2014-present)

-Understanding the Impact of Abuse on Men’s Risk Behavior (Giving Men a Voice) (2016 – 2018).
+Understanding the Impact of Abuse on Men’s Risk Behavior (Giving Men a Voice) (2016 – 2018)

 We are developing an alternative approach to assessing abusive childhood sexual experiences of racial and ethnic minority gay and bisexual men.
 Recognizing men’s own appraisals and interpretations of their formative sexual experiences may lead to a better understanding and assessment of abuse and its consequences.
 Through an intersectionality lens, this study uses mixed methods to consider how current appraisals of first sexual experiences are shaped by intersecting social identities, including gender identity and expression, identification with cultural masculine norms, sexual orientation, race and ethnicity.
 Interviews are also conducted with relevant service providers regarding whether and how sexual histories are addressed in treatment and other health care settings.
 Visit Giving Men a Voice.